mercure-imaging/mercure-anonymizer/README.md

 | set(value)  | Set the tag to the value provided as parameter.
 Often used with helper macros listed below |
 | truncdate   | Take the existing date value and change month and day to January 1st of the year |

-Several additional options exist that affect the processing of the tags.
-These can be set in the general section or in project-specific sections.
+Additional options exist that affect the processing of the tags.
+These options can be selected in the general section or in project-specific sections (note that values need to be provided as string, i.e. "true").

 | Option              | Values       | Default | Description |
 | ------------------- | ------------ | ------- | ----------- |